cryptopunkscc/crypton/docs/features/auto_reconnection.md

 # Auto reconnection

 ## User story
-As a user I want to have accounts automatically reconnected sessions after connection lost or application restart
+As a user I want to have account sessions automatically reconnected after connection lost or application restart

 ## Business value
 User is not forced for interactions to keep connection with external server persistent.